ahmed-alzahrani/QUEST/Documentation/Weekly Updates/team14Week2.md

 ***Cheldon Mahon (101001843):***

-1. The Number of Hours spent on the Project since the lecture of (Lecture):
+1. The Number of Hours spent on the Project since the lecture of (Lecture): 6

 2. The IDs of Features I have completed this week?
+None.

 3. The IDs of the features you are planning to tackle from Jan 30 to Feb 6th?

+	Implement Hand Class #F0012

 ***Mohamed Kazma (101019719):***